 Ten days into the stay-at-home guidelines, my husband discovered he was way more productive in his home office.
 I was afraid that would happen.

 We were completely different in our work habits.
 And, our new workday routine looked nothing like a Hallmark movie.
 It was headed to that chandelier scene in War of the Roses

 We scheduled a Zoom call with our therapist to brainstorm the whys behind my strong reactions to my husband’s work habits.

-Apparently, my need for privacy and quiet goes back to my childhood where being one of five kids meant there was little of either.
+Apparently, my need for solitude and quiet can be traced back to my childhood.
+Being one of five siblings meant there was little of either.

 And, after years of being the only one working from home, my husband’s work habits and home office unleashed my inner control freak tendencies.